JonaBenja/pitch_lstm/README.md

  This file contains the code for converting the train_labels dataset to a form that can be fed to the lstm_batch1 network in Python.

+`README.md`

+This is the file you are reading now.

 ### models

 This directory contains the three trained networks.